Goncalo287/savi_t1/README.md

 - Handles tracking of multiple people simultaneously
 - Ability to save and load tracking templates
 - Saved templates can be viewed in a separate window, updated in real-time
+- Buttons in the templates window to easily manage trackers
 - Recognized faces are greeted using Google Text-to-Speech
 - Audio files created with gTTS are stored, allowing offline use
 - Unknown faces can be easily identified by clicking on them